Want to go gray before your time? We’re totally on board with this hair color trend.

 1. Get your hair ready for gray.

-We all know that dyeing your hair can wreck havoc on your strands.
+We all know that dyeing your hair can wreak havoc on your strands.
 If you are interested in going gray, you’ll need to make sure your hair is healthy and nourished.
 Prior to this big hair change, use a hair mask like Nexxus New York Salon Care Humectress Moisture Masque, whose formula can provide your hair with nourishment and moisture.
 Try to incorporate this into your home hair care regimen around two to three weeks beforehand, and consider getting a trim to get rid of annoying split ends before your actual color appointment.

 2. Prep yourself—mentally, physically and product-wise.